Autonomy Corporation: Hewlett-Packard

-30 January 2014: the company announced that one of its partners, Kainos, had integrated HP IDOL 10.5, the new version of HP Autonomy's information analytics engine, into Kainos's electronic medical record platform, Evolve.
+On 30 January 2014, the company announced that one of its partners, Kainos, had integrated HP IDOL 10.5, the new version of HP Autonomy's information analytics engine, into Kainos's electronic medical record platform, Evolve.

-31 October 2015: Autonomy's software products were divided between HP Inc (HPQ) and Hewlett Packard Enterprise (HPE) as a result of the Hewlett-Packard Company separation.
+On 31 October 2015, Autonomy's software products were divided between HP Inc (HPQ) and Hewlett Packard Enterprise (HPE) as a result of the Hewlett-Packard Company separation.
 HP Inc was assigned ownership largely consisting of Autonomy's content management software components including TeamSite, Qfiniti, Qfiniti Managed Services, MediaBin, Optimost, and Explore.
-Hewlett Packard Enterprise retained ownership of the remaining software.
+Hewlett Packard Enterprise retained ownership of the remaining software and legal entity of Autonomy Corporation Limited.

+Acquisition by Micro Focus and OpenText

-2 May 2016: OpenText acquired HP TeamSite, HP MediaBin, HP Qfiniti, HP Explore, HP Aurasma, and HP Optimost from HP Inc for $170 million.
+OpenText acquired HP TeamSite, HP MediaBin, HP Qfiniti, HP Explore, HP Aurasma, and HP Optimost from HP Inc for $170 million on 2 May 2016.

-In 2017, HP sold its Autonomy assets, as part of a wider deal valued at $8.8 billion, to the British software company Micro Focus.
+In 2017, HPE sold its Autonomy assets, as part of a wider deal valued at $8.8 billion, to the British software company Micro Focus.
+Micro Focus acquired the operating subsidiary Autonomy Systems Limited and related foreign subsidiaries on 1 September 2017.
+Legal entity and former parent company Autonomy Corporation Limited was merged with fellow HPE subsidiary ACL Netherlands B.V. and ceased to exist.

 In April 2018 Autonomy's ex-CFO Sushovan Hussain was charged in the US and found guilty in of accounting fraud, and subsequently allowed out on bail after his appeal raised a "substantial question over his conviction."
 Hussain's appeal failed in August 2020.

-Based on Hussain's evidence, Lynch was charged with fraud in November 2018.
+Based on Hussain's evidence, Lynch and Stephen Chamberlain, former vice president of finance at Autonomy, were charged with fraud in November 2018.
 Lynch said he would contest extradition and that he "vigorously rejects all the allegations against him."